bryank0h/IDAssignment1/README.md

 - **Feature 9**: All pages are fully responsive on mobile devices, hence people are able to view the website through their mobile phones.

 ## Technologies Used
+- HTML and CSS <br>
+For coding the website.

+- Adobe XD <br>
+For creating the wireframe of the website.

 - JavaScript <br>
 The website uses JavaScript for the Hamburger Menu and the Thank You message after sending a message.

 - Adobe Illustrator <br>
 Used for the design of my hexagonal backgrounds.

 ## Testing